asheroto/Extension-Exporter/README.md

 ## Installation

-This extension was submitted to Chrome Web Store for approval on October 24, 2021.
-Once approved, the extension will be available for download from the Chrome Web Store.

-Until then, you can clone the repo and load the unpacked extension if you'd like.
+This extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/extension-exporter/doikmfpjbcjjimnbablebijofdbgfepb).
+This is the recommended installation approach.
+Alternatively you can install the CRX file in releases.

 ## Open Source